trisulnsm/dinodoc/trisuldocs/docs/ug/ui/userlayout.md

     *Figure: Alerts and Notifications in Top Panel*

     You can check for the alerts and notifications on External IDS, Threshold Crossing, Threshold Band Alerts, Blacklist Activity and Flow tracker here.
+Click the top right corner of color coded icons that represent alerts and notifications with alert count.

 5) #### License Detail